dingningy/Queer-Media-Consumption-Psychological-Wellbeing-dingningy/research-assessment.md

     1. Uses all three types of operators
     2. Uses multiple operators in data transformation pipelines and/or inline R code

-        -   [ ] Objective attempt
+        -   [✔] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: See `Data Analysis.R` lines 358-364; `Data Transformation.R` lines 100-111

 7. Parse and define functions and arguments